bartificer/programming-by-stealth/docs/pbs20.md

 jQuery objects contain a large number of functions, and when invoked, these functions will operate on all the HTML elements the object represents.

-Philosophically, jQuery likes to keep function names short, and, it likes to use the same function to query and alter a value, or to add and execute an event hander.
+Philosophically, jQuery likes to keep function names short, and, it likes to use the same function to query and alter a value, or to add and execute an event handler.

 As a quick example, we can get the current `href` attribute of all `a` tags in the dummy page by executing the following in the console: